 Note that GIFs are not supported in the preview function.
 And if you do not have an open graph image on your web page, the Favicon of your website will be displayed instead as seen in below example.

-With Black Friday and Christmas fast approaching, consider using this free preview opportunity to optimise your SMS campaigns.
+With Black Friday and Christmas fast approaching, consider using this free preview opportunity to optimise your SMS marketing campaigns.
 If you are not sure how to incorporate this, please contact our team at firstname.lastname@example.org.